MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/lines.md

 }
 ```

-For each member of the `SKStrokeCap` enumeration, the handler draws two lines, one with a stroke thickness of 50 pixels and another line positioned on top with a stroke thickness of 2 pixels.
+For each member of the `SKStrokeCap` enumeration, the handler draws two lines, one with a stroke thickness of 50 pixels and another line positioned on top with a stroke thickness of two pixels.
 This second line is intended to illustrate the geometric start and end of the line independent of the line thickness and a stroke cap:

 [![](lines-images/strokecaps-small.png "Triple screenshot of the Stroke Caps page")](lines-images/strokecaps-large.png#lightbox "Triple screenshot of the Stroke Caps page")